Sample: Fizzleburn — The Accidental Genius of Atheron

 “I am,” Blizzit said, and then realized he had not.

-A bell sounded—clear, steady.
+A bell sounded, clear and steady.
 The courtyard quieted.
-An usher in a silver-trimmed robe raised a staff; the gem at its tip shone with an even light that made everyone look briefly more honest.
+An usher in a silver trimmed robe raised a staff; the gem at its tip shone with an even light that made everyone look briefly more honest.

 He stepped to his circle.
 The chalk looked newly laid, clean as an oath.
 His hands knew the shape of the gesture; he’d practiced in the cellar until his mother threatened to cork him like a bottle.
 He closed his eyes, found the place in his chest where fear and fascination braided together, and spoke the word.